 Methane, the main component in natural gas, is up to 84 times more harmful to the atmosphere than carbon dioxide, trapping heat more effectively and intensifying global warming.
 What is even more worrisome is that 21 percent of all U.S. greenhouse gas emissions, including methane, can be traced to oil, gas and coal extracted from federal lands, according to a December 2014 study by The Wilderness Society.

 Preventable leaks and faulty infrastructure in natural gas production are so common that they contribute significantly to methane pollution in and around wild lands.
-In one recent case, a noxious methane plume the size of Delaware was discovered hovering above the Four Corners region of New Mexico.
+In recent years, a noxious methane plume the size of Delaware was discovered hovering above the Four Corners region of New Mexico.
 Oil and gas companies also often deliberately discharge methane into the air through venting, the controlled release of natural gas, and flaring, the burning of it off in the air.

 Methane flare on Pawnee National Grassland, Colorado.
 Photo: Mason Cummings